 Your GP can prescribe NRT products for you, or you can buy them from a pharmacist.
 Some people find it helpful to use a combination of different products – it depends on the type of smoker you are, and your triggers for smoking.
 Talk to your GP or pharmacist about what might work best for you.
 A course of NRT usually lasts for about 12 weeks, but talk to your GP about what is best for you.

 Electronic or e-cigarettes contain liquid nicotine, and are designed to mimic cigarettes, but in a less harmful way than the real thing.
 However, an investigation into these products by the Medicines and Healthcare products Regulatory Agency (MHRA) raised concerns about their safety and quality.
-They aren’t available on the NHS, and aren’t yet regulated as a medicine, although the MHRA has announced that it will regulate all products containing nicotine, including e-cigarettes, as medicines in the UK, from 2016.
+They aren’t available on the NHS, but since 2016 when the Tobacco and Related Products Regulations (TRPR) were introduced, the MHRA has regulated all products containing nicotine, including e-cigarettes, as medicines in the UK,.